 Over the years, I have watched and observed the many mums that I have met at school and clubs and I am fascinated by the different parenting styles and if you like, the different types of mum and I have often wondered what type of mum I am.

 There are plenty of ‘mum types’ that I don’t fit into.
 I am not and never will be a ‘Yummy Mummy’ although I am not a big fan of that overused phrase.
-According the Google, a Yummy Mummy is a young, stylish and attractive mum.
+According to Google, a Yummy Mummy is a young, stylish and attractive mum.
 As I said, that will never be me.
 Ever.
 Attractive?
 No. Stylish?
 If I can drag the children out looking respectable in the morning, I have done well.
 Fashionista, I am not.
 There is no time or mirror space for me.
 Young?
-I was a young mum once but not anymore and in fact when I had my daughter, I was classed as a ‘geriatric mum’ which is a delightfully heartwarming phrase that they use to describe mums over 35.
+I was a young mum once but not anymore and in fact, when I had my daughter, I was classed as a ‘geriatric mum’ which is a delightfully heartwarming phrase that they use to describe mums over 35.

 Then there is the phrase ‘Slummy Mummy’ which I suppose it the polar opposite of the younger more attractive yummy version.
 Maybe that is more me, old, unattractive and never stylish?
 That seems a little too harsh, so I’m not going with that one.

 There are lots of mums that I would call Pinterest Mums.
-The ones who seem to seamlessly juggle work, children and still manage to find time to be creative and produce beautiful crafts and cook cookery book-worthy meals (from scratch of course, no microwave lasagnes here).
+The ones who seem to seamlessly juggle work, children and still manage to find time to be creative and produce beautiful crafts and cook cookery book-worthy meals (from scratch, of course, no microwave lasagnes here).
 They are the ones who bring in beautiful bakes to cake sales and coffee mornings and always seem to be perfectly in control.
 That isn’t me either.
 Control?
 What is that exactly?
 Cake sales?
 Here is one I bought from Tesco earlier.

 The Pushy Mum.
 We have all met a pushy mum.
 Their children are the best at everything.
 Whatever your child has done, their child has done bigger, better and with bells on.
 Enough said.